-When there is a need to displace a flameproof enclosure with a sintered sensor inside (e.g. to clean the sensor or to send the head with a sensor for maintenance) the enclosure can be replaced by a flameproof blanking enclosure.
+When there is a need to displace a flameproof enclosure (e.g. to send the head with a sensor for maintenance) the enclosure can be replaced by a flameproof blanking enclosure.
 It preserves safety of other equipment.

 1.7 The principle of operation